junxit/us-congress-bills-115/metadata.md

 - 2017-12-18 — Mr. Estes (KS) moved to suspend the rules and agree to the resolution, as amended.
 - 2017-12-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H10152)
 - 2017-12-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H10152)
+- 2017-12-19 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.